traefik-workshops/traefik-azure-arc-jumpstart-drops/README.md

 # traefik-azure-arc-jumpstart-drops

-This repository demonstrates how to create an Infrastructure as Code (IaC) multi-cluster Arc-enabled environment using Terraform.
+This repository demonstrates how to create a Terraform based Infrastructure as Code (IaC) multi-cluster Arc-enabled Kubernetes environment that serves traffic through Traefik Proxy to multiple sample microservices applications across the clusters.
 The deployment includes:

 - Multiple Kubernetes clusters (AKS and k3d) connected to Azure Arc
 - Traefik Proxy deployment from Azure Arc Marketplace
 - Sample microservices application deployment using FluxCD
-- Automated ingress management and TLS certificate generation using Let's Encrypt
+- Automated TLS certificate generation and management using Let's Encrypt and Traefik

 ## Architecture